wp-plugins/skt-nurcaptcha/readme.txt

 checks the response given.
 If it is not valid, new user registration fails.
 If the response is valid, NURCaptcha leaves the scene and your site runs as if it was not there.

 NURCaptcha also counts each blocked attemptive.
-To this moment it just displays how many attemptives have been blocked by the plugin's action.
-We plan to add a log archive so you can check out usernames and e-mail addresses of those who failed registration and were kept outside.
-Please note that attemptives in which the spambot suspends its attack when confronted by the reCAPTCHA challenge are not accounted.
+A Log file may be toggled for you to see data of the last attemptives blocked by the plugin.
+It shows date/time of trials, as well as usernames and e-mail addresses of those who failed registration and were kept outside.
+Please note that attemptives in which the spambot suspends its attack when confronted by the reCAPTCHA challenge can not be logged.
+So logfile figures will never reflect the whole achievements of the plugin in securing your site.

+**Important**: To this moment, Skt NURCaptcha does not work with WPMU (nor bugs it either).

 == Installation ==